fermads/inquery/readme.md

 # inQuery

-A JavaScript library with support for a subset of jQuery's API using browser's native methods for DOM selection, filtering, traversal, manipulation, styling and events
+A JavaScript library with support for a subset of jQuery's API using browser native methods for DOM selection, filtering, traversal, manipulation, styling and events

 ## Instalation

 Download `dist/inquery-[version].min.js` and add it to your html file

 ## API